[Updated: February 21, 2025]

 The simple answer is yes: the learning is feasible in the mathematical sense.

-In probability and statistics, there are two important theories which can briefly show the learning is feasible: Central Limit Theorem and Law of Large Number.
+In probability and statistics, there are two important theories that can briefly show that learning is feasible: the Central Limit Theorem and the Law of Large Numbers.
 The Central limit theorem states that the distribution of the average of a large number of independent and identically distributed variables will be approximately normal distribution, regardless of the underlying distribution.
-Law of Large Numbers describes that as more sample are collected, the average of the results should be close to the expected value, and will tend to become closer as more trials are performed.
+Law of Large Numbers describes that as more samples are collected, the average of the results should be close to the expected value and will tend to become closer as more trials are performed.
 The mathematical theory guarantees that a sample proportion or a difference in sample proportions will follow something that resembles a normal distribution as long as 1.
 Observations in the sample are independent.
 2. The sample is large enough.
-In an oversimplified sense, the learning results we see in-sample should be seen in out-of-sample data.
+In an oversimplified sense, the learning results we see in the sample should be seen in out-of-sample data.
 Therefore, learning is feasible.

 Of course, this statement is oversimplified.
-The detail of theories to support the feasibility of machine learning is out of the topic of this article.
+The details of theories that support the feasibility of machine learning are not part of the topic of this article.
 There are many resources to address this topic.
-One resource I recommended is this book, Learning from Data, especially ch2 VC Dimension to generalization.
+One resource I recommended is the book Learning from Data, especially chapter 2.

 In short, to make learning feasible, the learning model has to achieve: